bsaf/dev-notes/chrome-extensions.md

   }
 ```

 And you also need to add declared rules using the declaritiveContent API.
-This one is saying "only let this work on developer.chrome.com").
-We do this inside the runtime.onInstalled listener event:
+The following example is saying "only let this work on developer.chrome.com").
+We do this inside the `runtime.onInstalled` listener event:

 ```
 chrome.runtime.onInstalled.addListener(function () {